OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 3
 ### Activity
-The application portfolio of an organisation changes, as well as the conditions and constraints in which an application lives.
-You want to periodically review the risk inventory that you've build in order to ensure correctness of the risk evaluations of the different applications. to this end, perform periodic reviews of the risk profiles by rerunning the risk evaluation.
+The application portfolio of an organisation changes, as well as the conditions and constraints in which an application lives (e.g., driven by the company strategy).
+You want to periodically review the risk inventory that you've built in order to ensure correctness of the risk evaluations of the different applications. to this end, perform periodic reviews (at least yearly) of the risk profiles by rerunning the risk evaluation.
 Question yourself which conditions have changed that might impact the risk profile.

 ### Maturity Questions